Rejection, Health and Mindfulness

 The Research, The Purpose and The Findings

 In the study at UCLA, researchers subjected participants to forms of social rejection and stress.
-They measured changes in inflammatory biological markers in saliva and changes in brain activity during an MRI that was programmed to light up brain regions associated with fear, stress and rejection.
+They measured changes in inflammatory biological markers in saliva and changes in brain activity during an MRI that was programmed to light up brain regions associated with fear, stress, and rejection.
 Participants who showed high neural responses to rejection during the MRI also showed the greatest increase in inflammatory activity in their saliva following tests of social stress and rejection.

-The purpose of the study was to help practitioners who work with people who feel rejected, and teach them more effective ways to respond to rejection.
+The purpose of the study was to help practitioners who work with people who feel rejected and teach them more effective ways to respond to rejection.
 The study was also designed to better understand neurocognitive pathways that underlie inflammatory responses to stress.

-George Slavich, PhD, the lead author in the study suggested some solutions for dealing with rejection.
+George Slavich, PhD., the lead author of the study suggested some solutions for dealing with rejection.
 One solution is to recognize that a negative thought is not the same as fact.
 In other words, because I feel rejected or think I am being rejected does not objectively mean that I am being rejected.
-Some people are quick to conclude that they are being rejected, when there is no real evidence of rejection.
+Some people are quick to conclude that they are being rejected when there is no real evidence of rejection.
 Learning to ask myself, “where is the evidence that I’m being rejected?” can be helpful.
 If there is really no evidence, I can change my belief instead of continuing to believe I am being rejected.